chrisdugne/adillions-sails/docs/local.md

 ```

-## Ignore any changes:
+## Ignore config/local.js

-Any local changes to the config/local.js, must not to be pushed to the repo.
+Any local changes to the config/local.js, **must not to be pushed to the repo**.
 To do not tracking it anymore, do :

 ``` shell